Our services

 Cultural Mapping

-The identities of Aboriginal people, their cultural practices, Law, social systems and spiritual beliefs are intrinsically interconnected and tied to land.
-To map these webs of meaning and value is to create a record of landscape that is animated—not a map in a static European sense—but one imbued with life, movement, language, spiritual significance and practice.
+The identities of Aboriginal people, their cultural practices, Law, social systems and spiritual beliefs are intrinsically interconnected and tied to Country.
+To map these webs of meaning and value is to create a record of landscape that is animated – not a map in a static western sense – but one imbued with life, movement, language, spiritual significance and practice.

-Big Island provides cultural mapping services to help custodians of country research, document, integrate and interpret the cultural values and uses of land and landscapes.
+Big Island Research provides cultural mapping services to help custodians of Country research, document, and integrate the cultural values of land and landscapes into their Healthy Country Plans and Cultural Heritage Management Plans.

 Contact us